What is an Environmental Search?

 4. Mortgage lender will require it

 Your mortgage lender will often require you to get an environmental search to prove the property isn’t going to devalue.
 This often happens before they finalise the mortgage offer so they can be reassured the property won’t lose value.
+To learn more, read what to do if surveyor devalues house.

 5. If current or previous industry is known in the area